-- Minimum of 12 credits and successful completion of all course requirements. - Requires a GPA of 2.0 on all coursework. - At least 50% of the credits must be taken in residence, graded, and for credit.
+- Minimum of 12 credits and successful completion of all course requirements. - · Requires a GPA of 2.0 on all coursework. - At least 12 program credits must be earned "in residence" (which includes on campus and distance-delivered courses) at UW-Madison. - At least 12 program credits must be earned while enrolled in this Certificate program.

 Code Title Credits

 FISC 20 Introduction to Plant Science 2

 FISC 121 Agricultural Commodities Marketing 2

 FISC 133 Soil and Crop Nutrient Management 2

 FISC 142 Identification and Management of Agronomic Pests 3

 Select at least one of the following courses: 2

 FISC 58 Forage Crops

 FISC 104 Grain Crops Production & Management

-Select at least one credit from the following: 1
+Select at least one cre edit from the following: 1

 FISC 21 Agricultural Sales

 FISC 23 Safe and Effective Uses of Pesticides in Agronomic Crops

 FISC 71 Pasture Management

 FISC 115 Agribusiness Feasibility Planning

 FISC 136 Agricultural Business Law

 FISC 145 Precision Agricultural Technologies

-Total Credits 12
+- 1. Develop effective and professional verbal, non-verbal, and written communication skills for personal and professional situations, including working with diverse audiences. - Apply scientific and management principles to running an agricultural operation, including developing new solutions to fit the demands and challenges of working and operating a farm or agribusiness in today's changing environment. - Build skills for thinking critically and innovatively, working creatively to make effective decisions and develop plans for future operational advances - 4.
+Integrate a global perspective of the agricultural industry, recognizing the importance and intersecting roles of farmers, food systems, urban and rural communities, and national and global markets.

-- 1. Develop effective and professional verbal, non-verbal, and written communication skills for personal and professional situations, including working with diverse audiences. - Apply scientific and management principles to running an agricultural operation, including developing new solutions to fit the demands and challenges of working and operating a farm or agribusiness in today's changing environment. - Build skills for thinking critically and innovatively, working creatively to make effective decisions and develop plans for future operational advances. - 4.
-Integrate a global perspective of the agricultural industry, recognizing the importance and intersecting roles of farmers, food systems, urban and rural communities, and national and global markets. - 5.
-Identify specialized knowledge in the latest technologies related to the agricultural industry and develop the capability to implement these in the operation. - 6.
+- Identify specialized knowledge in the latest technologies related to the agricultural industry and develop the capability to implement these in the operation. - 6.
 Evaluate and design the sustainability of farm and agribusinesses by considering the economic, environmental, and social contexts.